mikeizbicki/ucr-cs100/README.md

 Hacking is a mindset.
 I can't force it on you---it's up to you to embrace it.
-For example, we'll be discussing many new tools in this course: a version control system called `git`, an editor called `vim`, a debugging tool called `gdb`, and we'll be going into quite a bit more depth on how to use `bash` and the `Linux` operating system.
+For example, we'll be discussing many new tools in this course: a version control system called `git`, an editor called `vim`, debugging tools called `gdb`, `valgrind`, and `cppcheck`, and we'll be going into quite a bit more depth on how to use the `bash` shell and the `Linux` operating system.
 All of these tools are very weird.
 Using them will make you uncomfortable.
 At first.